-The Group's Compliance Department works closely with Legal, Company Secretary, Risk Management, and Internal Audit departments in promoting a strong culture of governance and compliance within the Group and has taken all necessary steps to improve its corporate governance to ensure conformity with best practices.
+The Group's Compliance Department works closely with Legal, Corporate Secretary, Risk Management, and Internal are sufficiently represented in the Board of Directors, either Audit departments in promoting a strong culture of directly or through independent Directors. governance and compliance within the Group and has taken all necessary steps to improve its corporate governance to As at 31 December 2023, the composition and distribution of ensure conformity with best practices. shares are set out in the following table:

-The Board of Directors adopted and approved its Corporate Governance Policy ("the Policy") covering Group-wide corporate governance framework, matters related to the Board, and the principles and rules of Central Bank of Bahrain ("CBB") on Corporate Governance for Islamic Retail Licensed Institutions ("HC Module").
+The Board of Directors have approved and adopted its Corporate Governance Policy ("the Policy") covering Groupwide corporate governance framework, matters related to the Board, and the principles and rules of Central Bank of Bahrain ("CBB") on Corporate Governance for Islamic Retail Licensed Institutions ("HC Module").
 Moreover, the Group conducts a detailed self-assessment on annual basis to ensure its compliance with HC Module requirements, and sets specific milestones for implementation of any shortfalls whenever they exist, including continuous reviews and upgrades for strong corporate governance practices, and any amendments to any requirements and milestones are reported to the CBB, shareholders, and the Board of Directors.
 Corporate governance is a fixed item on the agenda of the Annual General Meeting since 2011.

-These disclosures should be read in conjunction with the Group's consolidated financial statements for the year ended 31 December 2022.
+These disclosures should be read in conjunction with the Group's consolidated financial statements for the year ended 31 December 2023.
 To avoid any duplication, information required under the CBB Rulebook PD Module but already disclosed in other sections of the annual report have not been reported in these disclosures.